Enhancing the accessibility of climate change data visuals

 Recommendations to the IPCC and guidance for researchers

 Data visuals support communication of climate change.
 Yet they can be difficult for diverse stakeholders in society to understand.
-This new report, developed in collaboration between the Tyndall Centre for Climate Change Research and the Schools of Psychology and Environmental Sciences UEA, provides guidance for researchers on how the accessibilty of data visuals can be enhanced while also maintaining scientific rigour.
+This new report, developed in collaboration between the Tyndall Centre for Climate Change Research and the Schools of Psychology and Environmental Sciences UEA, provides guidance for researchers on how the accessibility of data visuals can be enhanced while also maintaining scientific rigour.

 Using the four pillars of the MADE principle – Message, Audience, Design, Evaluation – the report demonstrates how effective data visuals can be constructed.